Rich04/Sinatra-/poem.md

-#The Gods are Dead?
+# The Gods are Dead?
-Github repo

     _The gods are dead?
 Perhaps they are!
 Who knows?_
     Living at least in Lempriere undeleted,
     The wise, the fair, the awful, the jocose,